codicolus/haildata_analysis/scripts/analysing_haildata_using_tmap_md.md

-“Classic” **hail detection algorithms**, such as the **probability of hail** (POH, `prob`, [Waldvogel et al. 1979](https://journals.ametsoc.org/jamc/article/18/12/1521/350431/Criteria-for-the-Detection-of-Hail-Cells)) use information of the **environmental freezing level height** in combination with the reflectivity variable.
-[Waldvogel et al. 1979](https://journals.ametsoc.org/jamc/article/18/12/1521/350431/Criteria-for-the-Detection-of-Hail-Cells) use the maximum height (“**EchoTop**”) to which reflectivity values characteristic to graupel/hail (e.g. 45dBZ) extending above the environmental freezing level to estimate the probability of hail occurrence.
+“Classic” **hail detection algorithms**, such as the **probability of hail** (POH, `prob`, [Waldvogel et al. 1979](https://journals.ametsoc.org/jamc/article/18/12/1521/350431/Criteria-for-the-Detection-of-Hail-Cells)) use information on the **environmental freezing level height** in combination with the reflectivity variable.
+[Waldvogel et al. 1979](https://journals.ametsoc.org/jamc/article/18/12/1521/350431/Criteria-for-the-Detection-of-Hail-Cells) use the maximum height (“**EchoTop**”) to which reflectivity values characteristic to graupel/hail (e.g. 45dBZ) extend above the environmental freezing level to estimate the probability of hail (occurrence).
 The principle is that stronger convective storms are supposed to have stronger updrafts which are able to lift larger precipitation particles to higher heights above the freezing level and hail thus becomes more likely as the environment favorable for hail